Nepal – Annapurna Base Camp

 Equipment and Gear

-You'll need thermal base layers, a fleece jacket and a water/wind proof outershell jacket for the trek.
-When at the teahouse, after sundown and as you ascend higher, down jacket will be required.
-A good down sleeping bag is also needed.
+You will need thermal base layers, a fleece jacket and an outer shell jacket.
+When at the teahouse and after sundown, a down jacket will help keep you warm.
+A down sleeping bag is also needed and provided.

 - Trip with a *Trip Leader* is accompanied by an experienced trek leader from Singapore.
 The group size for this trip is minimum 6 people.